What does “tamashii” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “kome” to make its past tense form, “kome ta”.

 This is a typical usage of “tamashii”.
-In this example, it works as a part of the idiomatic expression, “tamashii wo komeru”, which means ‘to put someone’s heart and soul’ in Japanese.
-Native speakers sometimes use this expression, so it’s worth knowing.
-When we want to say “soul” in Japanese, anyway, “tamashii” is a very good option.
+In this example, it works as a part of the commonly-used phrase, “tamashii wo komeru”, which means “to put someone’s heart and soul” in Japanese.
+When we want to mean a ‘soul’ or ‘souls’ in Japanese, anyway, “tamashii” is a very good option.

 Example #2: another usage of “tamashii”